OoriData/OgbujiPT/README.md

 Includes demos with RAG ("chat your documents") and AGI/AutoGPT/privateGPT-style capabilities, via streamlit, Discord, command line, etc.

-There are some helper functions for common LLM tasks, such as those provided by projects such as langchain, but not yet as extensive.
-The OgbujiPT versions, however, emphasize simplicity and transparency.
+There are some helper functions for common LLM tasks, such as those provided by projects such as langchain, but meant to be as extensive.
+The OgbujiPT approach emphasizes simplicity and transparency.

-Tested back ends are [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) or [text-generation-webui](https://github.com/oobabooga/text-generation-webui) (AKA Oobabooga or Ooba).
+Tested back ends are [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), [text-generation-webui](https://github.com/oobabooga/text-generation-webui) (AKA Oobabooga or Ooba) and in-memory hosted LLaMA-class (and more) models via [ctransformers](https://github.com/marella/ctransformers).
 In our own practice we use both of these with Nvidia GPU and Apple M1/M2.
 We've also tested with OpenAI's full service ChatGPT (and use it in our practice).

 <table><tr>
   <td><a href="https://oori.dev/"><img src="https://oori.dev/assets/images/image02.png" width="64" /></a></td>